 Get the tools and freedom you need to easily manage benefits while enabling your people to manage their own.
-From mobile access to event notifications, your enrollment and day-to-day administration process will take less time, run smoother, and give you the confidence that you’re covered.
-Real-time access to spending account balances and account information makes it easier than ever for employees to use — and be thrilled — by their benefits.
+From mobile access to event notifications and reminders, your enrollment and day-to-day administration process will take less time, run smoother, and give you the confidence that you’re covered.
+Real-time mobile access to enroll, review current benefits, and access cards any time makes it easier than ever for employees to use and be thrilled by their benefits.

-Promote the value of your benefits to employees by configuring various plans, including plan types from medical, dental, and vision to HSA, transit, and parking.
+Promote the value of your Advanced Plans to employees by configuring various plans, including plan types from medical, dental, and vision to HSA, transit, and parking.

 Send electronic data interface files to carriers to update employee coverage (after administrator approval).

-Prepare for open enrollment or reconcile new elections with reports that give you the data you need.
+Prepare for open enrollment or reconcile new elections with reporting that gives you the data you need.

-Access information for open enrollment status, contribution amounts, plan election breakdowns, and more.
+Access admin analytics for open enrollment status, contribution amounts, plan election breakdowns, and more.